-GIMP or Paint.NET: what program is the best pixel art and sprite editor?
+GIMP or Paint.NET: which is the best pixel art software?

 Paint.NET is a basic and free raster graphics editor with support for layers and unlimited undo.

 In its turn, GIMP is considered to be one of the best Photoshop alternatives.
 You may correct colors, edit images and create basic designs.

 Many useful functions and effects.
 The program allows the users to apply a wide range of brushes, effects, and functions to work with layers.
 In such a way, this software regularly appears in the lists of the best programs for image editing.

 Convenient to create images from scratch.
 It should be mentioned that Paint.NET was initially created to develop simple images from scratch.
 Although it is used for advanced photo editing today, it is still convenient to create images.

 History Tab.
 The program features a special History Tab.
 It saves all basic operations with images and provides an opportunity to take several steps back if you need to.

 Layers support.
 Paint.NET supports layers.
 You may create an empty layer as well as a copy of the current document.
 Import of the external file as a separate layer is also available.